system76/docs/content/bootloader.md

 sudo chroot /mnt
 ```

-You now have a root administer access to your installed OS.
-If you are trying either fix or undo changes that you made to the system, you now have the access to do so.
+You now have root administrator access to your installed OS.
+If you are trying to either fix or undo changes that you made to the system, you now have the access to do so.
 Once you are done, and to exit from the <u>chroot</u> and reboot the computer, run these commands:

 ```bash
 exit
 reboot
 ```

 ---

-After this, reboot your computer, removing the disk when prompted, and the computer should boot.
+As your system reboots, remove the disk when prompted.
+The computer should now boot normally.

 ## Troubleshooting

 ### chroot

 If the `chroot` command returns with the error: `chroot: cannot run command '/bin/bash': Exec format error`, this probably indicates that the Install DVD/CD or USB is not compatible with that of the installed system.

 For example, the error is most frequently seen when trying to `chroot` to a 64-bit system (amd64) from a 32-bit Install CD (x86).